Craigharrison79/MS2-Quiz-Game/README.md

 - First time player
     - Easy to understand how to play the game and how to navigate throughout the game.
     - Something that is fun and looks good to play.
     - Something to challenge them without overwhelming them at the same time.

 - Returning players
     - To challenge even after playing the game a few times.
-    - I improve his/her scores on the leaderboard.
+    - To improve his/her scores on the leaderboard.
-    - To educational themself to the country flags.
+    - To education themself to the country flags.

 ## Scope